mnn021/Bimm-143/README.md

 # Bimm-143: Bioinformatics Fall 2019

-This is my work from BIMM 143 at UCSD.
+This is my work from BIMM 143 at UC San Diego.